DrLex0/quake-frogbots/waypoint/README.md

 …

 Once you have imported waypoint annotations into a `.map` file, you can safely edit the map because the annotations rely on IDs attached to entities.
 Only when you delete an entity, you will need to remove the `FrB_P*` annotations from other entities that referred to the deleted ID.
 (TODO: allow doing this automatically with the script.)
 The map can then be rebuilt and the BSP can be loaded in the waypoint tool, allowing to add zones, goals and paths to any newly added entities.
 In general however, it is recommended to wait with embedding waypoints in the map until it is considered final.

+Converting embedded waypoints back to QuakeC code format is simple: load the map in the waypoint tool, and dump the code with `F1` as usual.

 ### Remarks